mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 ## Virtual Method
- Use `virtual` keyword to let compiler know the method can be overridden in a future derived class.
-To complete overriding, use keyword `override` in derived class method:
+ Use `virtual` keyword to let the compiler know the method can be overridden in a future derived class.
+To complete overriding, use the keyword `override` in the derived class method:

  ```cpp
  struct Base